WICG/turtledove/FLEDGE.md

 To help deal with this scenario, an optional mode is available that converts all bid-related information to seller's preferred currency (in component auctions, reporting for it is for that component's seller).
 This is configured via the `sellerCurrency` setting in each auction configuration.

 If `sellerCurrency` is set, `scoreAd()` for an auction is responsible for converting bids not already in `sellerCurrency` to `sellerCurrency`, via the `incomingBidInSellerCurrency` field of its return value.
-A bid already explicitly in the seller's currency cannot be changed by `incomingBidInSellerCurrency`.
+A bid already explicitly in the seller's currency cannot be changed by `incomingBidInSellerCurrency` (trying to do so rejects the bid; passing an identical value is OK, however).
 If neither the original bid is explicitly in `sellerCurrency` nor an `incomingBidInSellerCurrency` is specified, a value of 0 is used as the converted value.

 Note that `incomingBidInSellerCurrency` is different from the modified bid returned by a component auction: it represents a mechanical currency translation of the original buyer's bid, rather than the bid the component auction is making in a top-level auction (which could, perhaps, be reduced by the intermediate seller's fee or the like).
 It can also be specified in top-level auctions, unlike the modified bid.